 Excluding Paths

-Sometimes it is necessary to skip paths from being checked.
+Sometimes it is necessary to skip specific paths from being checked.

 You might think that you can just put the path in the .lycheeignore